flybywiresim/docs/docs/aircraft/a380x/feature-guides/simbrief.md

 ![FMS Wind Data Loaded](../assets/feature-guides/simbrief/fms-loaded-wind-data.jpg){loading=lazy}

-If the received wind data is invalid, the 'RECEIVED COMPANY WIND DATA NOT VALID' message will appear.
+If the received wind data is invalid, the `RECEIVED COMPANY WIND DATA NOT VALID` message will appear.
 In this case, the winds should be manually inserted on the `WIND` page.

 !!! warning "Important Notes"
     Ensure all main AC buses are powered before attempting the request.
 If the relevant systems are not powered, a "NOT TRANSMITTED TO ACR" error message will occur.

     If a temporary flight plan exists, winds are pending insertion on another flight plan, or a flight plan request is in progress, the wind request cannot be initiated.

-    For the active or secondary flight plans which were created as a copy of the active, the wind request can only be initiated before the descent phase.
+    For the active or secondary flight plans, which were created as a copy of the active one, the wind request can only be initiated before the descent phase.

 ### Fuel and Weight